 Have you ever wondered how to restore messages, WhatsApp chats, notes or other data from an older iPhone or iPad to a newer iOS device?
 Or maybe you have a corrupt backup and you need to recover and restore parts of your data.
 No worries!
 We've got you covered.
 You can restore your data, so long as you have an iTunes or iCloud backup to extract data from.

 In this article we'll guide you through the steps you need to take to recover and restore your iOS data.
-If you are only interested in recovering lost lost iOS data -- and not restoring it -- then check out our earlier guide.

 How to import SMS and WhatsApp messages to your iPhone